 The Dow Jones Island Index ranked Curacao as the Caribbean island least likely to be hit by a hurricane, followed by Bonaire, Grand Cayman, Barbados, and Aruba.

-Caribbean: Less Risky than Gulf Coast
+Caribbean: Less Risky Than the Gulf Coast

 Meteorologists tracking Atlantic storms like those that affect the Caribbean issue an official "tropical storm watch" when a tropical storm threatens to impact a particular geographic region within the next 48 hours.
 A "tropical storm warning" is issued when a storm is expected to hit within 36 hours.

 Similarly, a "hurricane watch" is issued when a hurricane is expected to hit land within 48 hours, while a "hurricane warning" is set when a hurricane looks likely to hit a designated geographic area within the coming 24 hours.
-These advisories are often accompanied by calls for the evacuation of coastal areas expected to be impacted by the storm, which includes high winds and flooding.
+These advisories are often accompanied by calls for the evacuation of the coastal regions expected to be impacted by the storm, which includes high winds and flooding.